IsaacTunney/IsaacTunney.github.io/_pages/about.md

 Lately, I've been exploring the idea of making perfect cristal clear ice at home.
 Some companies already specialize in making clear ice for sculpting competitions or for fancy restaurants, but the commercial small-scale solutions currently out there are quite large.
 This is due to the fact that the typical solution to make clear ice is to ensure directional freezing, often done with good insulation on the ice tray sides and either the top of bottom, to have either top-to-bottom freezing or vice versa.
 But all the retailer products are quite large and/or expansive.
 That got me thinking: Could I make my own custom clear-ice maker using inexpensive existing products and a bit of creativity?
 The answer is yes! ...

+## Particle Explosion Animation in C++

 ## Small-scale Arduino Radar with GUI
+This project dates back to my first year of University.
 Embedded Video
 Tutorial Link